athomasliz/Notesaurus/docs/java/core.md

     10
     ```
 1. It is a compact form of switch statement.
+1. It can return a value.
 1. It supports both *expression* and *block*.
-1. *yield* is provided to distinguish it from *return*.
+1. Keyword *yield* (exit the block) is provided to distinguish it from the Keyword *return* (exit the method).
 1. *break* statement is not required.
 Only one branch will be executed.
 1. Each case or default expression requires a semicolon as well as the assignment itself.
-1. It is allowed that switch expression doesn't return value.
+1. It is allowed that switch expression doesn't return a value.
     ```java
     byte a = 3;
     switch(a){